microsoft/CameraTraps/README.md

 * Ramat Hanadiv Nature Park, Israel
 * TU Berlin, Department of Ecology
 * DC Cat Count, a project of the Humane Rescue Alliance
+* Center for Biodiversity and Conservation at the American Museum of Natural History
 * Camelot
 * Snapshot USA